mavens-group/mavens-group.github.io/Docs/DFT/src/03-KSEqn.md

 uniquely determines all ground-state properties, and that the total energy \\(E[\rho]\\) is minimised by \\(\rho_0\\).
 However, they say nothing about *how* to compute the universal functional \\(F[\rho]\\), and in particular how to evaluate the kinetic energy \\(T[\rho]\\) as a functional of the density alone.
-Attempts to write \\(T\\) purely in terms of \\(\rho\\) (as in the Thomas–Fermi model) lead to poor accuracy.
+As we saw with the Thomas–Fermi model in Chapter 1.6, attempts to write \\(T\\) purely in terms of \\(\rho\\) using a local UEG ansatz lead to qualitative failures: no molecular binding, wrong asymptotic decay, no shell structure.

 The **Kohn–Sham (KS) formalism**, introduced by Walter Kohn and Lu Jeu Sham in 1965, provides an elegant and highly accurate solution: introduce a fictitious system of **non-interacting electrons** that, by construction, reproduces the exact ground-state density of the true interacting system.
-This maps the intractable many-body problem onto a set of effective single-particle equations — the Kohn–Sham equations — which are computationally feasible while remaining formally exact.
+By reintroducing single-particle orbitals — but only as a computational device for the kinetic energy — KS theory salvages the rigour of the Hohenberg–Kohn theorems while sidestepping the local-functional pitfalls of Thomas–Fermi.
+The result is a set of effective single-particle equations — the Kohn–Sham equations — that are computationally feasible while remaining formally exact.

 ## Decomposition of the Energy Functional